dkosmari/RadiiU/README.md

 ### Native build

-This has only been tested on Linux environments so far.
+This has only been tested on GNU/Linux environments so far.

 ```
 ./configure